-An easy and quick BBQ chicken salad loaded with fresh ingredients: tomatoes, avocado, corn, black beans, red onion, and cilantro.
+Easy and quick BBQ chicken salad is loaded with healthy ingredients like tomatoes, avocado, corn, black beans, red onion, and cilantro.
 This salad has a quick “shortcut” chicken and the best creamy cilantro ranch dressing.

-Today I’m sharing how to make this salad, some short-cut ideas (how to make this recipe even quicker!), and listing some of the health benefits of this salad!
+Today I’m sharing how to make BBQ Chicken Salad, some short-cut ideas (to make a quick recipe even quicker), and listing some of the health benefits of this salad.

-BBQ chicken salads are always my favorite to order when going to a soup, salad, & sandwich cafe.
-I love the flavors, ingredients, and the textures.
+BBQ chicken salads are always my favorite to order when going to a soup, salad, and sandwich cafe.
+I love the flavors, the ingredients, and the textures.

 This salad is based off one of my favorites at a local cafe; they use similar ingredients and then top the salad with a creamy cilantro ranch dressing.
-As I worked to “copycat” that dressing recipe, we ended up liking this recipe even better!
+As I worked to “copycat” that dressing recipe, we ended up liking this recipe even more!
 It’s fresh, creamy, and loaded with flavor.
-Thank you cilantro 🙂 If you’re looking for a super traditional BBQ chicken salad, you can always use a homemade ranch dressing (or store-bought ranch) instead.
-If you opt for a store bought dressing, I recommend grabbing the freshly made ones typically found in the produce section (such as Marie’s, Litehouse, etc.).
+(Thank you cilantro!)
+If you’re looking for a super-traditional BBQ chicken salad, you can always use a homemade ranch dressing (or store-bought ranch) instead.
+If you opt for a store bought dressing, I recommend trying the freshly made ones typically found in the produce section (such as Marie’s, Litehouse, etc.).